Skip to content

 """

-Predict smooth (or derivative) with optional uncertainty.
+Predict fitted values with optional uncertainty.

 Parameters